top of page

 • If your business only focuses on polyester garments or very specifically coated hard goods, sublimation may still dominate.

-• But if you want to expand into non-coated mugs, bottles, acrylics, metal signs, phone cases, wood, etc., UV DTF enables you to add those to your catalogue — all on the same printer.
+• But if you want to expand into non-coated or dark coloured mugs, bottles, acrylics, metal signs, phone cases, wood, etc., UV DTF enables you to add those to your catalogue — all on the same printer.

 1. White and opacity needs